RevealBi/Documentation/docs/user/visualization-types/map-image-tiles.md

     * *Esri*
     * *Bing*
     * *MapBox*
-    * If you choose the *None* option you will disable the tile provider at this level, but Analytics will let others know about this (shown in the screenshot below).
+    * If you choose the *None* option you will disable the tile provider at this level, but Reveal will let others know about this (shown in the screenshot below).

         ![A Message stating the following: This map is not displayed as intended.
 You could turn on image tiles by setting up a tile provider.](images/provider-disabled-note.png)